-- A positive classroom tone. - Clear expectation about learning which are set at an appropriate level for the child. - Teachers use their personal behaviour management techniques to ensure that there is a calm, positive and productive learning environment

-- A well-planned environment so that children can move easily and can find resources. - A time-out area in the classroom for children to 'cool down' called the 'Reflection Zone'. - Details of pupils (with due regard to information sharing principles) who are being supported with their behaviour which is confidentially accessible for cover/supply teachers so that consistency can be maintained. - Strategic seating arrangements for children when working at a table or on the carpet - In assemblies, the Senior Leaders of Weston Park Primary School and Weston Shore Infant School will discuss the Core Values with children and staff will continue these discussions when appropriate.
+- A positive classroom tone. - Clear expectation about learning which are set at an appropriate level for the child. - Teachers use their personal behaviour management techniques to ensure that there is a calm, positive and productive learning environment - A well-planned environment so that children can move easily and can find resources. - A time-out area in the classroom for children to 'cool down' called the 'Reflection Zone'.
+These Reflection Zones have differentiated Core Values for the children to read.
+They increase in complexity as the children progress through the schools. - Details of pupils (with due regard to information sharing principles) who are being supported with their behaviour which is confidentially accessible for cover/supply teachers so that consistency can be maintained. - Strategic seating arrangements for children when working at a table or on the carpet - In assemblies, the Senior Leaders of Weston Park Primary School and Weston Shore Infant School will discuss the Core Values with children and staff will continue these discussions when appropriate.
 With constant reminders and positive reinforcement, our children will be consistently successful in meeting our behaviour expectations.